 Follow the road down towards the harbour.
-In 1455 shipbuilding was the most important industry in Bradstow and nearby St. Peter's and in 1538 George Culmer built the first pier to protect his shipyard in Harbour Street.
-The current Pier dates back to Tudor times with original timbers within the present structure.
+In 1455 shipbuilding was the most important industry in Bradstow and nearby St. Peter's and in 1538 George Culmer built the first pier to protect his shipyard in

 The 300- year-old white lookout building is the Old Boathouse (5) which survives despite regular battering by storms, watched over by The Highlander and The Grecian Head both from wrecked ships.

-The Mary White was the THE BR town's first lifeboat launched in 1850 with a second lifeboat, the Culmer White being added shortly after.
-In 1857 the two lifeboats were hauled overland to Kingsgate Bay to rescue 23 lives from the Americar 'Northern Belle' Opposite the harbour The Tartar Frigate was built in the 18th Century and was reputed to be a drinking haunt of smugglers who operated throughout the Isle of Thanet.
+The Mary White was the town's first lifeboat launched in 1850 with a second lifeboat, the Culmer White being added shortly after.
+In 1857 the two lifeboats were hauled overland to Kingsgate Bay to rescue 23 lives from the American 'Northern Belle'

+Opposite the harbour, the Tartar Frigate was built in the 18th Century and was reputed to be a drinking haunt of smugglers who operated throughout the Isle of Thanet.
 Take the fairly steep footpath up beside Admiralty Cottage, built in 1815 and one of only two remaining weatherboard houses in town.
-Follow the right hand fork and see Bleak House, previously known as Fort House, the taller part of which was built in 1801 as a private residence, and in later years used by Charles

-Dickens as a holiday home.
+Follow the right hand fork and see Bleak House, previously known as Fort House, the taller part of which was built in 1801 as a private residence, and in later years used by Charles Dickens as a holiday home.

 From here you can follow the coastal path around the Isle of Thanet and visit 4 more beautiful bays of Broadstairs, including Botany Bay in Kingsgate, or continue your walk along the Eastern promenade to Joss Bay and Elmwood Avenue, which leads to Reading Street and St Peter's (Approx. 2.5 miles - See below).
 Or turn back down the footpath and turn right away from the harbour, then right at the Old Curiosity Shop into Union Square; named following the Union of England and Scotland in 1707 and an area steeped in smuggling legend.
-Out of Union Square, right up Harbour Street, left into Albion Street, and almost immediately cross over into Alexandra Road.
+Out of Union